Justus0405/eln-wiki/docs/1-beginner/switches-and-relays.md

 # Relays

 Relays are electrically operated switches that use an electromagnet to open or close a circuit.
-They are controlled via a [signal](/1-beginner/signal-cables.md) from the side.
+They are controlled via a [signal](/1-beginner/signaling.md) from the side.
+Pressing right-click on a relay allows to change the default state of the relay to make it either open or close when a signal is recieved.

 | Relay Opened                                                        | Relay Closed                                                        |
 | ------------------------------------------------------------------- | ------------------------------------------------------------------- |